Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 2. Hunger

 If there is no water that can be used to help water the crops, then you are going to have people that are going hungry.
-Animals will also die, which will result in a lack of meat as well.
+Animals will also die, which will result in a lack of animal products as well.
 Water scarcity, in short, causes starvation to occur en masse for both people and animals that are located in the area.

 3. Lack of Education